AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

 ======================
 Prepare for install
 --------------------------------------------------------------------------
-1. vpn is needed in china for github pull code if using Yahoo datasource (pyfolio, elegantRL pip dependencies need pull code, Yahoo has stopped the service in china)
+1. VPN is needed in china for github pull code if using Yahoo datasource (pyfolio, elegantRL pip dependencies need pull code, Yahoo has stopped the service in china)
 2. python version >=3.7
 3. pip remove zipline, if your system has installed zipline, zipline has conflicts with the FinRL master branch.